hamishgibbs/hamishgibbs/README.md

 * In 2018, I recieved an MSc in Geoinformation Technology and Cartography at the University of Glasgow.
 In my research, I used multi-sensor remote sensing data to measure vegetation growth.
 * In 2017, I graduated from Syracuse University with a BA in Geography and minors in Spanish and Applied Statistics.

-On Github, you can find the source code for a number of my publications as well as personal projects I have made.
+On Github, you can find the source code for a number of my publications as well as my personal projects.
 I have so many GitHub contributions because I love using [Logseq](https://logseq.com/).

 <!--
 **hamishgibbs/hamishgibbs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.